 - Reusable serving containers and table cloths should be used.

-- No Styrofoam!
-Use coffee mugs, but otherwise use paper or biodegradable materials for disposable cups and take-out containers.
+- Use coffee mugs, but otherwise use paper or biodegradable materials for disposable cups and take-out containers.

 - Ensure reusable dishes, silverware, and napkins are provided for conference participants.
 If not practical, encourage use of bio-degradable disposables, which are now readily available for approximately the same costs.